iurysalino/previsao-tempo-api/README.md

 ## Development server

 Run for a SpringApplication class.
 Navigate to `http://localhost:8080/`.
-The application will automatically reload if you change any of the source files.

 ## Stack